bartoszlenar/Validot/.github/README.md

 ### Licencing

 Validot uses [MIT licence](../LICENCE).
-Long story short; you are more than welcome to use it anywhere you like, completely free of charge and without opressive obligations.
+Long story short; you are more than welcome to use it anywhere you like, completely free of charge and without oppressive obligations.